Albimuca5/Vodafone-Project/README.md

 http://localhost:8080/customers/1/account-summary

 This endpoint combines:
 user balance from the database, usage data from the external API (which in this case, is just my own endpoint within the same app, mimicing external service) and returns a single aggregated response.
+The endpoint can be consumed through a Postman Client.